 Freak Alley in the heart of downtown Boise is a must-see for any art lover.
 The multi-artist outdoor mural gallery stretches between 8th and 9th Street at Bannock and Idaho.

 It has become the most extensive outdoor gallery in the Northwest, giving hundreds of talented artists a showcase for their work.
-Every six weeks, existing murals are painted over and replaced with new ones, or new designs are incorporated into existing murals.
+The murals are constantly changing as artists paint over old murals or incorporate new paintings with existing artwork.

 The first mural on this stretch was created by Colby Aker back in 2002 when he added drawings to Moon Café’s alley door.
 It’s grown over time, with more murals being painted every year.